 Throughout this time of psychic self-discovery, I also studied Wicca and many subjects that would be considered part of the “New Age” enlightenment: crystals, color therapy, meditation, animal communication, energy work, etc. which all seemed to fit together very easily for me.
 Again, this was before a lot of books were out, or teachers were available, so I learned from communicating with the energies who taught me directly – my guides, angels and ancestors.

-By 2001, I had gotten out of a 13 year relationship, lost my beloved father and moved my mother cross-country to live with me in California.
+By 2001, I had gotten out of a thirteen-year relationship, lost my beloved father and moved my mother cross-country to live with me in California.
 I spent the next three years on the most difficult journey of my life: being her primary care-giver as she slowly died of Alzheimer’s and Dementia.
-During that time, as a kind of salvation, I applied at the Psychic Eye Book Shoppe to be a Tarot reader (it was impossible to hold down a 9 to 5 job with the demands of my mother’s illness).
+During that time, as a kind of salvation, I applied at the Psychic Eye Book Shoppe to be a Tarot reader (it was impossible to hold down a nine-to-five job with the demands of my mother’s illness).
 When I dropped off my resume, I was told they didn’t have any openings at the moment but would keep my information on file.

 Five months later, I was at what I thought was the end of my rope in dealing with the extremely difficult situation with my extremely difficult mother so I did something I had never done before.
 I did a special meditation that had been taught to me by an adept.
 I drew in all my energy and emotional concentration, called in the Christ and, laying myself bare without anticipation or expectation of an outcome, asked “Please put me where you need me to be.”